BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

         </nav>
       </div></header>
 ```
-&emsp;&emsp;And differnt page can use different css which make it easy to locate and make change
+&emsp;&emsp;And different page can use different css which make it easy to locate and make changes.
 ![](img/hcy_03.jpg)
-&emsp;&emsp;For example, I want to change some image in the html,I first find it's id equal to u-image-1,and css is map.css,then I turn to map.css and
+&emsp;&emsp;For example, we want to change some image in the html, we first find it's id equal to u-image-1, and css is map.css,then we turn to map.css and
 ![](img/hcy_04.jpg)
 ### Valid Picture
 &emsp;&emsp;We already have the **url** of each image.
 However, the **url** is not only forbidden here but also could not request directly because their anti-crawler methods.
 At first, we thought of save all of the pictures to loacl.
 But after computing the approximate sizeof the images, we decided to give up.
-Not only because It's too large to store, but also because we could not use **wifi** and the cost is too high.
+Not only because wet's too large to store, but also because we could not use **wifi** and the cost is too high.
 &emsp;&emsp;Suddenly, we thought of getting the image from other source.
-I found a mirror website of Pixiv and found that the **url** of this website is kind of similar to Pixiv.
+We found a mirror website of Pixiv and found that the **url** of this website is kind of similar to Pixiv.
 What we would have to do is converting ```"https://i.pximg.net/c/250x250_80_a2/img-master/img/2010/09/22/00/19/05/13399152_p0_square1200.jpg"``` to ```https://proxy.pixivel.moe/img-original/img/2010/09/22/00/19/05/13399152_p0.jpg``` or ```https://proxy-jp1.pixivel.moe/c/600x1200_90/img-master/img/2010/09/22/00/19/05/13399152_p0_master1200.jpg```.
 &emsp;&emsp;Here comes the problem that this mirror website is not good enough to provide all images we needed.
 In other word, some of the **url** is not valid.
 &emsp;&emsp;To avoid our website from showing a lot of broken images, we need to check all the urls.
 Which is quite time consuming.
 Here's the code:
 ```python